nalf3in/wyoming-glados/README.md

 TODOS:
 - Docker image ✅
 - Automatic download of model files ✅ (please use download.py)
+- Download from homeassistant directly (for homassistantos users)
+- Readme steps for connecting this to homeassistant
 - Add options to the docker container
 - Code cleanup
 - Speedup the tts engine for rtx gpus ?
 See [here](https://developer.nvidia.com/tensorrt)